An Iwahori-Whittaker model for the Satake category

 \begin{proof} As in the proof of Proposition~\ref{prop:Lusztig-formula-2}, the claim follows from~\eqref{eqn:Phi-parity} using Lem\-ma~\ref{lem:convolution-induction} and Lemma~\ref{lem:induction-Z}. \end{proof}

-Let $\overline{\bk}$ be an algebraic closure of $\bk$, and assume that the characteristic of $\overline{\bk}$ is strictly bigger than the Coxeter number of $G$.
+Let $\overline{\bk}$ be an algebraic closure of $\bk$, and assume that $\ell$ is strictly bigger than the Coxeter number of $G$.
 Then the formula of Proposition~\ref{prop:isom-Donkin} is related to Donkin's tensor product theorem for tilting modules of the Langlands dual $\overline{\bk}$-group $G^\vee_{\overline{\bk}}$ as follows.
 In~\cite{tilting, prinblock, mkdkm} the authors construct a ``degrading functor''